tiffany1618/tchieu.com/content/blog/2021/simd.md

 ---
 title: "Optimizing image processing in Rust with SIMD intrinsics"
 date: "2021-12-04"
+length: "15"
+tags: ["Rust", "Image processing"]
 ---
+{{<link text="Single instruction, multiple data" href="https://en.wikipedia.org/wiki/SIMD">}}
-Single instruction, multiple data (SIMD) intrinsics allow us to vectorize operations that would otherwise occur sequentially.
+(SIMD) intrinsics allow us to vectorize operations that would otherwise occur sequentially.
 This can greatly speed up a series of simple, repetitive operations that might be normally executed using loops.
 One place such operations are commonly found is in image processing.

+{{<h3 text="Adjusting image brightness">}}

-For example, let's say we want to write a function that increases the brightness of an image.
+Let's say we want to write a function that increases the brightness of an image.
 We can do that by simply adding a value to each channel in the image.
 For simplicity, we assume that our image has already been processed into a vector for us.